funatsufumiya/git-lfs-php-server/README.md

 ## TODOs

-- Authentication (HTTP Basic auth can probably be used now, so this means token verification or something)
+- Token Authentication (HTTP Basic auth can be used now, so this means enhancement)
 - Security